How to Write a Book Press Release in 4 Steps (+ Template & Examples)

 1. Identify Your Audience

 This allows you to tailor the content of your press release in a way that grabs their attention.
-It will also help you determine the best distribution methods so that your press release gets in front of the right people―those who most likely want to read it and journalists who want to cover the announcement.
+It will also help you determine the best press release distribution methods so that your press release gets in front of the right people―those who most likely want to read it and journalists who want to cover the announcement.

-2. Format Your Press Release
+2. Format Your Media Release

-3. Craft a Catchy Headline
+Craft a Compelling Headline

 Here are some tips to help you write a compelling headline: